 The EAS PSK (KEAS_PSK) is used together with the Enterprise Key to calculate KE2Eint and KE2Eenc when BEST User plane security services are used in UE-to-EAS mode.

-Figure 4.6.1.1-1 shows the generic key agreement process:
+Figure 4.6.1.1-1 shows the generic key agreement process for EPS networks:

-Figure 4.6.1.1-1 Generic BEST key agreement process
+Figure 4.6.1.1-1: Generic BEST key agreement process for EPS networks

 The Key agreement steps are:

-1. EMSDP Session Request (UE ID, BEST capabilities, Enterprise information (opt), location ID).
-The UE shall send the EMSDP Session Request (UE ID, BEST capabilities, Enterprise information (opt) to set up a new BEST session.
+1. EMSDP Session Request (UE ID, BEST capabilities, Enterprise information, serving network (cond)).
+The UE shall send the EMSDP Session Request (UE ID, BEST capabilities, Enterprise information to set up a new BEST session.
+For UEs supporting the Rel.17 release of BEST, the BEST capabilities shall indicate that 4G key agreement is supported.

 2. Keys required? - the HSE shall check to see if there are valid keys with valid counter values available in the HSE for that UE then the following is checked: